-- Bi-weekly meetings with FivePoint's executive team to discuss high level workflow and staffing issues. - 562 building permits issued for single-family residences and multi-family buildings. - Collaboration with Treasurer and Tax Collector and County Counsel to prepare an acquisition agreement to transfer facilities, with a valuation of \$1.24 billion, financed by a community facilities district, to the County and Flood Control District.
+- Bi-weekly meetings with FivePoint's executive team to discuss high level workflow and staffing issues. - 22 building permits issued for single-family residences and multifamily buildings in the first quarter of FY 22-23. - 584 total building permits have been issued for single-family residence and multifamily buildings. - Collaboration with Treasurer and Tax Collector and County Counsel to acquire and transfer community facilities district (CFD) facilities, with a valuation of \$1.24 billion, financed by a CFD, to the County and Flood Control District.